 Changes made to the "Farm" and "Server" will take effect immediately.
 The changes however are not saved permanently to the flash memory until the "Save" button is clicked.
-Unsaved farm/server settings will be lost during power outage or WebMux reboot.
+Unsaved farm/server settings will be lost during power outage or WebMux $^{TM}$ reboot.

-WebMux model 480S, 580SG, 680PG support SSL termination.
+WebMuxTM model 480S, 580SG, 680PG support SSL termination.
 For models that do not support SSL termination, please ignore this section.
-WebMux supports SSL V2, SSL V3, and TLS V1 with RSA key length from 512, 1024, and 2048.
+WebMuxTM supports SSL V2, SSL V3, and TLS V1 with RSA key length from 512, 1024, and 2048.

 RSA key length 1024 also called 128bit strong encryption.

 By default, the SSL termination is NOT on.
 The description here is for model 480S.
 Other model can be configured similarly.
-For each WebMux, one can have

-16 SSL certificates: Anyone can be active, or not active key.
+For each WebMuxTM, one can have 16 SSL certificates: Any one can be an active or not active key.
 The first line of the private key is the comment.
 See included two sample keys for details.
 If there is no comment line in the key, it will be blank.
 If there is no key, it will display "(key and certificate unset)".

-During "Add Farm" action, click on the "Select SSL Termination" from any key other than "none" will enable SSL termination.
-All the HTTPS incoming traffic will be send terminated to farms on port 80.
-Please set the port to a clear port, since after WebMux terminates the SSL traffic, only clear traffic will go to servers.
-When the servers return traffic coming back, WebMux will re-encrypt the data and send back to client.
-If you are using out-of-path mode, please make sure your servers' gateway points to WebMux, so that WebMux has the chance to reencrypt the data before replying back to clients.
+During "Add Farm" action, first select "add HTTP farm", then click on the "Select SSL Termination".
+Choosing from any key other than "none" will enable SSL termination on the HTTP farm.
+All the HTTPS incoming traffic will be sent terminated to farms on port 80.
+Please set the port to a clear port, since after the WebMuxTM terminates the SSL traffic, only clear traffic will go to servers.
+When the servers return traffic back, the WebMuxTM will re-encrypt the data and send back to client.
+If you are using out-of-path mode, please make sure your servers' gateway points to the WebMuxTM server LAN gateway IP; so that the WebMuxTM has the chance to re-encrypt the data before replying back to clients.